VCDN-2024/prog6221-part-poe-st10066248/README.md

 RecipeApp is a user-friendly application built with C# and .NET, designed to help you manage and organize your recipes efficiently.
 Whether you're a novice cook or a seasoned chef, RecipeApp provides a seamless way to store, categorize, and search for recipes, track ingredients, and keep detailed instructions all in one place.

+## Changes made as per lecturers feedback:
+- The ReadMe file was overhauled,
+- The code structure was edited to be easier to read

 ## Features

 - **Recipe Management**: Add, edit, and delete recipes easily.
 Each recipe includes essential details like the name, description, and category.